dagster-io/dagster/docs/dagster-university/pages/dagster-dbt/lesson-7/4-creating-the-manifest-with-github-actions.md

 # Creating the manifest with GitHub Actions

 To recap, our deployment failed in the last section because Dagster couldn’t find a dbt manifest file, which it needs to turn dbt models into Dagster assets.
-This is because, during local development, we built this file by running `dbt parse`., as you learned in Lesson 3 and improved in Lesson 4.
+This is because we built this file by running `dbt parse` during local development.
+You ran this manually in Lesson 3 and improved the experience in Lesson 4.
 However, Dagster Cloud’s out-of-the-box `deploy.yml` GitHub Action isn’t aware that you’re also trying to deploy a dbt project with Dagster.

 To get our deployment working, we need to add a step to our GitHub Actions workflow that runs the dbt commands required to generate the `manifest.json`.
 Specifically, we need to run `dbt deps` and `dbt parse` in the dbt project, just like you did during local development.